 Tim Burton costumes have purpose

-We also know that Tim Burton costumes are always showstoppers.
+We also know that Tim Burton costumes are almost always showstoppers.
 Perhaps we should give credit to costume designer Colleen Atwood who’s worked on 12 films with Burton too.
 Their working relationship has produced some of the best costumes in recent cinema history, such as the costumes of Edward Scissorhands and Sweeney Todd.

 It’s amazing to hear that there’s a historical explanation for the Mad Hatter’s well… madness.
 Depp says that old hatters used to use glue with mercury to keep the hats together, which sometimes caused the wearer to go mad.
 This is just one example of a Tim Burton costume design serving more than just an aesthetic purpose.